Michael 'dnsmichi' Friedrich README (Staff Developer Advocate)

 • I’m not good at email communication.
 If I should follow up on an external email conversation, you might have to remind me to do so, or create a tracking issue.

 • I occasionally fall into old habits and aim for perfection and completeness.
-Minimal viable changes, boring solutions, and iteration are challenging sometimes.
+Minimal valuable changes, boring solutions, and iteration are challenging sometimes.
 If you see me writing a long tutorial blog post or a capture-everything issue, please jump in and remind me to break down the tasks.

 Working with me